|

 Fajita Bowl Recipe Notes

-For this recipe you just crumble 2 blocks of tofu, and mix with olive oil, soy sauce, nutritional yeast, smoked paprika, garlic & onion powder, then bake in the oven.
-The texture really does mimic ground beef and I love it in this recipe.
-To reheat, I just add a tiny amount of oil to my nonstick pan and add the tofu beef until it is hot and sizzling.
+For this recipe I crumble 2 blocks of tofu, and then mix with olive oil, soy sauce, nutritional yeast, smoked paprika, garlic & onion powder.
+It gets bake in the oven for about 40 minutes (tossing as you go) The texture really does mimic ground beef and I love it in this recipe.
+When crumbling the tofu, I purposely leave some pieces larger and crumble some smaller.
+That way you get a varied texture.
+Chewy and crisp.

 Mojo Verde